gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.4.2
+* Improvement: Removed unnecessary files
+* Fixed: Issue #31: PHP Warnings and Notices about class_exists
+* Fixed: Undefined index notice about the cuztom_nonce is fixed

 ###1.4.1
 * Added: It is now possible to set the Cuztom dir URI yourself